Watershed Projects

 What’s Stressing our Streams?

-For the past three field seasons and again this coming spring summer and fall, South St. Louis SWCD technical staff, together with our PCA partners, will grab their waders, state of the art survey equipment, and “Rite in the Rain” notebooks and head to remote reaches of streams all along the north shore.
+Each field season, South St. Louis SWCD technical staff, together with our partners, will grab their waders, state of the art survey equipment, and “Rite in the Rain” notebooks and head to remote reaches of streams all along the north shore.
 These are long days bushwacking through alder, fording swollen streams and using intuition and scientific knowledge to “read” the stream in order to determine if it is functioning as it should, or if there is something happening in the watershed that is causing trouble in the stream.
 In addition to water-quality monitoring, staff assess the stability of our local waterways, including the installation of permanent survey markers to measure long-term hydrological changes.

 “Walking an entire stream, like the Talmadge River, from its mouth to the headwaters, I got to see tons of cool waterfalls and places I didn’t know exist,” Tim said.
 Collecting data along the way, he surveyed six miles of river in four days.
 Back in the office, the data is carefully entered into a special streams program called RiverMorph, which can help people analyze and visualize stream data quickly and accurately.